Write a Grief Poem?

 ----------------------------------

 I invite you to share your poem here.
 I would love to hear what it was like for you to write your own grief poem.
-Please use our "contact us" page.
+Please share below.

 Now its your turn to write a grief poem.
 Let yourself become still.
 When a thought comes, write it down.
 It doesn’t have to be poetry.
 This is simply an opportunity for you to invite your heart to feel and express itself.
 Ask your heart, “What do you want to say today?”